-The electronic newspaper, The Post & Email (www.thepostemail.com) is a new media initiative begun in August 2009 to perform the investigative work which the mainstream media has neglected to do for at least the last three decades.
-As of May 2013, we have broken two national news stories and are on the forefront in our reporting on the Obama identity/eligibility issue.
-We have striven to present a new model for news publication in which citizens from all over the nation and world can submit reports and speak the truth without the restrictions or doctrinaire principles of Socialism and Marxism.
+The Post & Email (www.thepostemail.com) is a new media initiative begun in August 2009 to perform the investigative work which the mainstream media has neglected to do for at least three decades.
+We strive to present a new model for news publication in which citizens from all over the nation and world can submit reports and editorials and speak the truth without the restrictions or doctrinaire principles of Socialism and Marxism.
 We are committed to a Free Press for a New Generation, of the people, by the people, and for the people.

 The Post & Email

 Mr. Charlton is a natural born American Citizen and devout Christian who founded The Post & Email in August 2009 as an act of faith in Christ Jesus in order to give the common man a vehicle to report the news in his own words to the world.
 He believes that our country belongs to the people, and that the best natural protection for it is that the people be given a voice in the public forum.
 Mr. Charlton is not a registered member of any political party, though he is a staunch opponent of Communism and Fascism.
 Launching The Post & Email as a simple blog, he shortly thereafter converted it to an electronic newspaper.

 Mrs. Rondeau is a natural born American Citizen who began researching the eligibility of Barack Hussein Obama during the 2008 election cycle.
 She has been operating The Post & Email since April 2010 following Mr. Charlton’s departure.
 She earned a B.A. from Eastern Connecticut State University in 1986 summa cum laude and worked in the areas of office skills instruction and word processing support for 15 years.

 Her ten-year career at a Hartford, CT insurance company ended abruptly in February 2001 after she was permanently injured from a rear-end car accident.